LedgerHQ/app-plugin-stakekit/README.md

 ./build_local_test_elfs.sh              # run the script build_local_test_elfs.sh
 ```

-## Tests

-To test the plugin go to the tests folder from the "LedgerHQ-app-plugin-stakekit" and run the script "test"
+You can exit the container, to test the plugin go to the tests folder from the "LedgerHQ-app-plugin-stakekit" and run the script "test"

 ```shell
 cd LedgerHQ-app-plugin-stakekit/tests       # go to the tests folder in LedgerHQ-app-plugin-stakekit yarn test                       # run the script test
 ```

-## Loading on a physical device
+## Loading on a physical device with terminal

 This step will vary slightly depending on your platform.